 "It's All Greek to Me!"
 Nonfiction Piece, 2017

 Willa Cather Monologue, part of "Find Her," Pittsburgh's First Women's Scavenger Hunt/Monologue Reception, 2017

 "The Write Way" 1-minute play, 2020 Dramatists Guild Zoom reading

 |Experienced With||Teaching engagements, Speaking engagements, Performances, Lectures, Leading workshops, Collaboration|

 Oscar Wilde wrote for one of his characters, "We are all in the gutter, but some of us are looking at the stars."
 So it is to be an artist.
 I am tickled pink about educational, experimental, multidisciplinary, multicultural, and multi-hilarious forms of art.
-As a storyteller and performer of improvised, scripted, devised, and site-specific works, I channel the following: Eastern and Western cultural traditions, ancient theatre characteristics, observations of human quirks, alternative strategies for audience engagement, inspiration from other arts disciplines, and the legacy of darkly comedic and avant-garde artists pushing the bounds of form, theme, or social norms, such as Samuel Beckett, Suzan-Lori Parks, Dorothy Parker, and Bertolt Brecht.
+As a storyteller and performer of improvised, scripted, devised, and site-specific works, I channel the following: Eastern and Western cultural traditions, ancient theatre characteristics, observations of human quirks, alternative strategies for audience engagement, inspiration from other arts disciplines, and the legacy of artists pushing the bounds of form, theme, or social expectations, such as Samuel Beckett, Suzan-Lori Parks, Dorothy Parker, Maria Irene Fornes, and Bertolt Brecht.
 Ultimately, I am intrigued by the evocative and provocative components of art and how they intertwine with social themes, including basic human rights, diversity, and gender equality.